gautamkrishnar/tic-tac-toe.java/README.md

-# tic-tac-toe.java
+# Tic-tac-toe.java
-A simple Tic-Tac-Toe Game written in java with background music and imagee background.
+A simple Tic-Tac-Toe Game written in java.

+### Features
+* Image background
+* Background music
+* Multiplayer

+### Requirements
+This project is built using Netbeans IDE.